 The ability to integrate environmental and fishery data sets in near real-time is fundamental to an increasing number of fishery management priorities.
 However, creating automated database infrastructure is beyond the expertise of most users of such data.
 Working with AKFIN programmers, we developed a back-end database infrastructure that automatically clips SST data to areas of interest identified by a suite of end users at the AFSC.
 These data can then be accessed either in gridded form, using direct database queries, or in aggregate form, using customized web services, or APIs.

 The options we present each have advantages and disadvantages.
 The web services allow users simple and seamless access to data through a URL, which requires no login or password.
-Web services have previously been used to improve data flows… As we have demonstrated, these web services can be easily incorporated into workflows to support operational data applications, like R Shiny Apps (e.g. https://mattcallahan.shinyapps.io/NBS_SEBS_SST_MHW/).
+The web services we describe here are akin to data accessed directly via an ERDDAP.
+The difference is simply that the data have been customized with spatial strata for Alaska and they also have a backend component that offers additional utility.
+Web services can be easily incorporated into workflows to support operational data applications, like R Shiny Apps (e.g. https://mattcallahan.shinyapps.io/NBS_SEBS_SST_MHW/).
 However, each web service URL is based on a backend SQL query that must be pre-meditated and coded by programmers.
 So, while the end-users do not need to code any database queries, a programmer does.
 Meanwhile, direct database access requires a VPN connection and a login to the AKFIN database, but once users have established this connection, they can customize any SQL queries they want using either direct Oracle access or ODBC connections through R, Python, or other data access points.
-This puts total control into the hands of the end-user.
-The goal with these combined approaches is to serve a suite of users and applications across a range of complexities of data tasks.
+This puts total control into the hands of the end-user and much like the web services, database queries can also be implemented into operational data flows, though they require a VPN connection and additional connectivity parameters The goal with these combined approaches is to serve a suite of users and applications across a range of data task complexities.

 This document is meant to serve two primary purposes.
 The first is to demonstrate the functionality and access to existing environmental data products within AKFIN.
 The second is to give end users a sense of the types of data products and access approaches that can be requested and implemented within AKFIN.
 The spatial extents, satellite data sets, and web service queries demonstrated here were chosen based on previous requests or needs from individual data users at the AFSC.
-The framework we present uses daily sea surface temperature data but could be extended to other environmental data products like chlorophyll, wind, ROMS model extractions, or other data identified by stakeholders.
+The framework we present uses daily SST data but could be extended to other environmental data products like chlorophyll, wind, ROMS model extractions, or other data identified by stakeholders.
 The authors of this study are keen to work with end-users and AKFIN staff to connect additional data needs with AFSC end-users.
 Thus, we encourage data users to contact us to discuss data access, automation, and operationalization needs and interests.

 #Supplement

 The following section provides examples of R and SQL code that utilizes the AKFIN SST webservice or AKFIN backend SST data.